Goytai/Podcastr/README.md

 ------------
 <h2>📝 License</h2>
 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/Goytai/NLW5/blob/master/LICENSE) file for details.
+See the <a href="https://github.com/Goytai/NLW5/blob/master/LICENSE">LICENSE</a> file for details.

 ------------
 <h2>🚀 Next Level Week #05</h2>